scottisyoung/Daily-Notes/JavaScript/JavaScriptNotes.md

 ### <span style="color: red;">Variables</span>

+*   Variables can be saved to Let, Const, and Var
+*   __Const__ is short for constant.
+It is a keyword that creates a variable with a value that _CANNOT_ change.
+*   If you try to change the value on a constant variable, it will throw you an error message.
+*   __Let__ variables however can be reassigned with different values.
+For example,  let changeMe = true; However     if I change the value... changeMe = false;  It will then be false.
+*   Let: allows you to declare variables that are limited in scope to the block, statement, or expression which is     used.
+*   __Var__ is a variable keyword that defines a variable globally or to an entire function regardless of block        scope.
 *   In Computer Science, Data is _anything_ that is meaningful to the computer.
 Since JS provides 7 different         data types we can use __Variables__ to store and manipulate that data in a dynamic fashion.
 *   They store data by using a "label" to point to the data rather than using the data itself.
 *   To declare a variable:   var ourName;  This creates a variable that is called ourName.
 *   We then want the variable to have a value stored to it with the _assignment operator aka "="_ ...  var             ourName = "scott".
 *   _Initializing Variables_:  it is common to _initialize_ a variable to an initial value in the smae line as it      is declared. var myVar = 0;
 *   _Uninitialized Variables_:  When variables are declared but not assigned their value is undefined.
 Which          means if you do a mathimatical operation the result will be _NAN_ or "Not a Number".
 If you _concatenate_ a       string with an undefined variable you will get a literal string of "undefined".
 *   In JS all variables and function names are CASE SENSITIVE.
 It is important to use __camelCase__.
 The first       word is lowercase and the first letter of each subsequent words is capitalized.

 ### <span style="color: red;">Incementing Numbers / Creating Decimals / Remainders</span>